kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Portal is a name for a range of devices by Facebook focused on videoconferencing.
 This hardware is essentially a cheap strip-down tablet with some handy out-of-the-box features that makes videoconferencing more hassle-free and easy.

-**Estimates are that in 2019 Facebook sold [1 million](https://www.cnet.com/news/facebook-portal-to-add-zoom-and-other-conferencing-apps-to-its-video-chat-devices/){:target="_blank"} of these devices, which with the average price around $100 would mean it earned $0.1bn revenue, which is only a very tiny drop within Facebook revenue and probably loss-making.**
+**Estimates are that in 2019 Facebook sold [1 million](https://www.cnet.com/news/facebook-portal-to-add-zoom-and-other-conferencing-apps-to-its-video-chat-devices/){:target="_blank"} of these devices, which with an average price of around $100 would mean it earned $0.1bn revenue, which is only a very tiny drop within Facebook revenue and probably loss-making.**

 Facebook chose to make Portal open to be also used with third-party videoconferencing services apart from Facebook  Messenger and WhatsApp.
 It also includes Amazon's Alexa voice assistant.